sokmontrey/non-subkernel-conv2d/README.md

 | ResNet18 Parameters (performance TBD) | ~1,958,824                   | [11,689,512][2]      |

 > [!NOTE]
+> - Overfitting Epoch: Epoch where train loss and validation loss start to diverge
-> Learnable parameters for ResNet18 with channels selection is calculated by replacing all Conv2d module with the WeightedSumConv2d module.
+> - Learnable parameters for ResNet18 with channels selection is calculated by replacing all Conv2d module with the WeightedSumConv2d module.

 <div style='display: flex;'>
 <div align='center'>